AndresSepulveda/docker-croco-public/README.md

 ```
 nano create_config.bash
 ```
-change this line to the name of your configuration
+change this line to the name of your configuration, in this case "Chile"
 ```
 MY_CONFIG_NAME=Chile
 ```